Partner with Us.

 Adding program area directors to our ongoing work has enabled us to:

-- Renew our flagship podcast, Quiddity, and launch Overdue Classics.
+- renew our flagship podcast, Quiddity, and launch Overdue Classics, and

 On a very personal note, you enabled the CiRCE Press to surprise me with Liber Amicorum, a treasure trove of contemplations on education from my friends across the Christian classical renewal.